 Equipment and tools of the trade:

 For stills, we offer the use of an Alpa 12-Max medium-format digital technical camera with Schneider and Rodensrock lenses coupled with a Phase One P45+ back, along with a Mamiya 645DF+ camera and Mamiya/Schneider lenses.
-We also have a Canon 5Ds, a 5D Mark III and a 5D Mark II with Canon perspective-control lenses, and an extensive kit of Profoto lighting.
+We also have several Canon camera bodies, perspective-control lenses, and an extensive kit of Profoto lighting.
 We use Capture One for tethering and preliminary editing, and the Adobe CC suite for pretty much everything else.
-For the video side of things, we have a Canon XF300 broadcast-quality digital camera, the aforementioned Canon HDDSLRs, and plenty of grip and professional audio gear, including a motorized camera dolly.
+For the video side of things, we have access to RED cinema cameras, the aforementioned Canon DSLRs, and plenty of grip and professional audio gear, including a motorized camera dolly.
 An Apple-based editing suite with your choice of Adobe Premiere Pro or Apple Final Cut Pro rounds it all out.
 Then there's the collection of vintage film & video cameras.
 It’s not so much the tools as how you use them, but if you ever want to geek out over gear, give me a call.

 Image courtesy of Alisa Steck / Rocketroom.